mikepqr/lyah/notes.md

     > compareWithHundred 99
     GT

 i.e. 100 is greater than 99.
-The above definition is equivalent to
+The above definition is _equivalent_ to

     compareWithHundred :: Int -> Ordering
     compareWithHundred = compare 100

 Note the type definition is the same.
-That's because
+That's because the builtin `compare`

     compare :: Ord a => a -> a -> Ordering

-so `compare x` is of type `a -> Ordering` where `a` is the type of `x`.
+so `compare foo` is of type `a -> Ordering` where `a` is the type of `foo`.

 Infix functions can be partially applied using _sections_.
 To section an infix, surround it with parens and supply param on only one side.